 A giant boat sails on a former floodplain towards the downtown skyline, her sail a map of the urban landscape upon which she encroaches.
 Nova Jiang’s “Cartographer” is a harbinger of rising water levels in the face of rapidly accelerating impacts of climate change.
 (Location: 90012)

 Debra Scacco’s “Origin and Destination Study” floats above the Spring Street Bridge, drawn from a 1954 study for a monorail following lines of the Los Angeles River.
 (Location: 90012)

 Star Montana’s “Krystal” proudly stands above Cesar Chavez Bridge at the entrance to Boyle Heights.
 (Location: 90033)

 Beatriz Cortez’s “T’zolkin” remains in Bowtie Project where its sculptural twin once stood, in solidarity with its partner AR work in Nuevo Laredo (Mexico), a memorial the artist created in remembrance of Claudia Patricia Gómez González.
 (LA Location: 90039)

 Re-imagined signs by Gala Porras-Kim tell the untold story of Gabrielino-Tongva remains, exhumed to make way for a new park at the site of the installation.
 (Location: 90094)

-Defining Line, Co-curated by Nancy Baker Cahill and Debra Scacco, features Julia Bogany and Marissa Aranda, Carolina Caycedo, Andrea Chung, Beatriz Cortez, Nova Jiang, Star Montana, Gala Porres-Kim, and Debra Scacco.
+Defining Line is co-curated by Nancy Baker Cahill and Debra Scacco.
+Artists are Julia Bogany and Marissa Aranda, Carolina Caycedo, Andrea Chung, Beatriz Cortez, Nova Jiang, Star Montana, Gala Porres-Kim, and Debra Scacco.